angelsalazar-zz/SalesforceLiteConnection/README.md

 ## Caveats

-1. It does not provide a refresh token
+1. It does not provide a refresh token.
+2. SalesforceConnection instance can only be created through SalesforceLiteConnection.createConnection.

 ## Installation

-`npm install salesforceLiteConnection` or `yarn add salesforceLiteConnection`
+`npm install salesforceLiteConnection` or

+`yarn add salesforceLiteConnection`

 ## API